Edgecliff railway station: Services

-Platforms & services
+Platforms

-Bus Interchange
+Transport links

 Upon opening most bus services travelling past the station towards the city were curtailed to terminate at the station.
 Despite the 1976 review that caused the design of the bus interchanges at Edgecliff and Bondi Junction to be scaled back, significant work was completed at Edgecliff to better facilitate these bus route changes: a tunnel had been dug under Ocean Street and Edgecliff Road, around the Edgecliff Post Office to New South Head Road.

 However, because the time savings of the train over the bus from Edgecliff were minimal and integrated ticketing was not available, fewer passengers than anticipated opted to change modes at the interchange.
 As initially configured, the westernmost platform was reserved for arrivals, with 11 stands spread across four platforms for departures with a stabling facility at the eastern end.

 In June 2002, the status of the interchange declined with a number of the routes that terminated at Edgecliff either cancelled or extended through to the city, operating directly via New South Head Road.
 It is now used only by services to the city from Bondi Junction (and vice versa) plus those from the city to the Eastern Suburbs continuing east along New South Head Road.

 The former control room has been leased to non government organisation Holdsworth Community along with the former bus stabling area.

 The following routes operate from Edgecliff Interchange.
 All routes operated by the Transdev John Holland.